 To make matters worse, even a single query in a single dialect can be processed differently because the underlying databases can have different architectures.
 For instance, the PostgreSQL dialect can be used on databases distributed over many different physical machines, and ones consisting a single file.
 It means that the mental models we develop here are just a crutch.
 They may not reflect exactly what the database is doing.

-We've picked SQLite, which is both a dialect and implementation, because it's one of the most common databases.
+We've picked SQLite, which is both a dialect and an implementation, because it's one of the most common databases.
 We've also tried to focus on the core functionality and mental model of SQL rather than distinctive parts of SQLite.
 With a robust mental model in place, it's easy to switch between SQL dialects and databases.

 Conclusion and Recap